solheeing/CanteraTabulation/md/1 Questions.md

 > I understood all parameters in the Tutorial_LaminarFlame file except for this code.
 I searched soret and got what is the soret effect, but I couldn’t understand the multi-component transport model in the premier.
 >

+⇒ we can change flame_transport_model as a multi-component transport mode.
+In that situation, the parameter can set as True.

 ```python
 plt.figure()